antoniou79/BladeRunnerSubtitles/README.md

 (requires python lib *xlwt*, *wave*)
 A tool to gather all the speech audio filenames in an Excel file which will include a column with links to the audio file location on the PC.
 By Ctrl+MouseClick on that column's entries you should be able to listen to the corresponding wav file.
 The output excel file *out.xls* should help with the transcription of all the spoken *in-game* quotes.
 It also provides extra quote information such as the corresponding actor ID and quote ID per quote.
-Note: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA).
+Note 1: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA).
 Therefore, this tool is provided here mostly for archiving purposes.

+Note 2: Using the "-xwav" switch, this tool will export __ALL__ game's audio files (that are either speech or speech-related) in a WAV format.
+This is expected to take up quite a lot of your HDD space.

 Usage:
 ```
-python2.7 sortBladeRunnerWavs02.py -ip <folderpath_for_TLK_Files> -op <folderpath_for_extracted_wav_Files> -m <stringPathToReplaceFolderpathInExcelLinks>
+python2.7 sortBladeRunnerWavs02.py -ip <folderpath_for_TLK_Files> -op <folderpath_for_extracted_wav_Files> -m <stringPathToReplaceFolderpathInExcelLinks> [-xwav] [-xtre]
 ```
 The tool __requires__ the actornames.txt file, which is included in the samples folder, to be in the same folder as the tool's source (.py) file.